Marine logarithm tables

 Log 2nd Term = 29.37182

-With the Mantissa ( 37182), we will search for the whole number in the table of logarithms and whole numbers (Table IV)
+With the mantissa (37182), we search for the corresponding whole number in the Table of Logarithms of Whole Numbers (Table 4).

 Table 4 page 2200/2600

-After finding the whole number, we have to put the decimal point!
+After finding the whole number, we must place the decimal point.

 Characteristic is 29 (see below for the decimal point)